The XH Component

 dynamics, immunity, disease, infectiousness, diagnostics and detection.

-transmission dynamics, but this is handled by other parts of
+transmission dynamics, but these aspects are handled by other parts of

 ramp.xds.

-component also handles models for the epidemiology of other
+The XH component also handles models for the demography, infection dynamics, and immunity for vertebrate hosts other mosquito-borne diseases.

 This vignette takes a deep dive into the design and structure of the XH component.
 It is useful for anyone who wants to learn more about how the code works.